skycatminepokie/nucleoid-creator-tools/README.md

 You are also able to create workspaces with custom chunk generators: `/map open <id> like <dimension>` (e.g. `/map open bedwars:nether like minecraft:nether`)

 ### Moving in and out of workspaces
-Once you have created a workspace, you need to be able travel between them.
+Once you have created a workspace, you need to be able to travel between them.

 This is possible by running: `/map join <id>`, which will teleport you into that workspace dimension.
 Once you are in the workspace dimension, you are free to build whatever you want!